robegamesios/VRHapticGun/README.md

 3. Open `ESP32-HLA-WIFI.ino` file located in \Games\Half Life Alyx\Esp32\ESP32-HLA-WIFI and change the following if you want to:

         const uint ServerPort = 23; //if you change this port, make sure to match this port number you specify in the companion app.

-   In the function `EchoReceivedData()` modify the delay time to fit the timing of your ebb.
-Mine works at 75 millisecond for 1 firing cycle.

-        digitalWrite(PIN_MOTOR, HIGH); //This will turn ON the ebb motor

-        delay(75); //Change this to match your timing for the ebb. e.g. 75ms will run the ebb for 1 firing cycle.

-        digitalWrite(PIN_MOTOR, LOW); //This will turn OFF the ebb motor

 4. Go ahead and upload the files to your esp32 board.
 If you are getting an error, you might need to press the boot button in the esp32 while uploading.